zaboople/essay/Software/Logging.md

 In production systems, log messages should not be _cryptic_.
 This means they should not require intimate familiarity with the application's internal logic.
 Someone who understands the general technical & business layout of the land - say, a systems administrator, or even a manager - should be able to look at the log and get an approximate idea of "This is what is happening right now".
 They should be able to understand whether the software is humming along normally or gravely upset about something.

+## Have lots of log space

+Often I find that it's impossible to gather adequate information because we've shortchanged the logging storage system with inadequate disk space.
+This is rather tragic given that disk storage is usually the cheapest hardware problem.

+## Text is Powerful

+I write software using text because text is language, and language has power.
+I log text messages because still that text has power.
+I can use zgrep and maybe a dash of perl/gawk/python/etc to surf logs and gather data, provided it has a decently predictable structure - no it doesn't actually have to be formal JSON or XML.

 ## Info & Error

 The two most important kinds of logging are "info" and "error".
 With these two you can do just about everything you need to do, if you use them properly; if you _abuse_ them, you end up with more problems, and if you try to compensate for that abuse instead of solving the original problem, you will end up with even more problems again.
 The only difference between info & error is that we put a consistent signifier in our log lines, like "ERROR" or "INFO".